OctopusDeploy/blog/blog/2021-11/converting-to-tenants-via-api/index.md

 ![Vet Clinic Tenanted project variable templates](vet-clinic-tenanted-project-variable-templates.png)

-Inside each new tenant, the variable values have been updated for each environment using the scope and value from the old project variables.
+Inside each new tenant, the variable values have been updated for each environment using the scope and value from the old project variables:

 ![Vet Clinic tenant variable values](vet-clinic-tenant-variable-values.png)